 - 6.17 In order to meet the Borough's employment floorspace requirement, the Council needs to identify suitable sites that provide a realistic chance of delivery and provide for flexibility and choice.
 An assessment of the quality and quantum of employment floorspace which could be delivered is contained within the Business Needs, Site Assessments and Employment Land Study.
 From the proposed sites identified in that study, the following (table 6.3) have been identified as suitable to meet the floorspace requirements identified in this plan.
-These sites represent those which are considered suitable, available and deliverable through the SHELAA process and other technical evidence.
-These sites will form the Employment Allocations within this Plan. - 6.18 The approach proposed by this Local Plan is to allocate three-seven sites; -Faraday Business Park (Daedalus East), Swordfish Business Park (Daedalus West), and Solent 2 Whiteley, Land North of St Margaret's Roundabout, Land at Military Road Wallington, Little Park Farm and Standard Way in addition to the employment allocation at Welborne secured through the Welborne Plan.
-Four of those sites (Faraday, Swordfish, Solent 2 and Little Park Farm) are existing allocations in the adopted -previously identified in-Local Plan Part 2.
+These sites will form the Employment Allocations within this Plan. - 6.18 The approach proposed by this Local Plan is to allocate three sites, Faraday Business Park (Daedalus East), Swordfish Business Park (Daedalus West) and Solent 2, previously identified in Local Plan Part 2.
 The Business Needs, Site Assessments and Employment Land Study concludes that these remain viable and attractive sites and should be considered for allocation through this Plan.
-In addition to these sites, tThe allocation at Welborne (The Welborne Plan) will significantly contribute to meeting the Borough's employment need but willis -not be allocated within this Plan as The Welborne Plan is not being superseded.
-The Welborne Plan secures 105,000 sq.m of mixed employment uses which are considered part of supply for the Borough.
-85%36 of the Welborne allocation is included in the supply in table 6.3 due to the projected phasing of the site.
-In addition to these sites,, which are enough to meet the identified requirements, additional floorspace will be delivered through extensions and intensification to the existing employment areas in the Borough as set out in Policy E5.
-Once the sites within this Plan have been completed,
+In addition to these sites, the allocation at Welborne (The Welborne Plan) will significantly contribute to meeting the Borough's employment need but will not be allocated within this Plan as The Welborne Plan is not being superseded.
+In addition to these sites, which are enough to meet the identified requirements, additional floorspace will be delivered through extensions and intensification to the existing employment areas in the Borough as set out in Policy E5.
+Upon completion, the allocations within this Plan will be classed as Existing Employment